schilli/MOPS/README.md

 # MDorder
-Compute Amide bond S2 order parameters from MD trajectories.
+Compute amide bond S2 order parameters from MD trajectories.

 A publication describing the methods used in this program in detail is under way.

 # How to Install
 MDorder is compatible with python 2 and 3 and runs on linux, maybe on MacOS as well (untested).

-Either simply download and install this package by running the setup script, or:
+## Install with Anaconda (recommended)
+This method is recommended, as it leaves the system environment and Python untouched.

 1. Download and install the [Anaconda python distribution](https://www.continuum.io/downloads "Continuum Analytics Anaconda download")
 2. Create a new environment with the [MDTraj package](https://github.com/mdtraj/mdtraj "MDTraj") package installed: